OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A04.md

 * [Lab A07: Add a Task Module and Deep Link](./Lab-A07.md)
 * [Lab A08: Add support for selling your app in the Microsoft Teams store](./Lab-A08.md)

 ### Features

-- Apply teams styling and themes to your existing application.
+- Apply Teams styling and themes to your existing application.

 ### Exercise 1: Code changes

 ---
 The project structure when you start of this lab and end of this lab is as follows.
 Use this depiction for comparison.